gordo1337/Ragnarok_Vagrant/README.md

  README.md RAGNAROK
  Demo : https://www.youtube.com/watch?v=VZkKTLSKNek&t=1s

-# IMPORTANT # When you have cloned the repository you have to change UID (501) to you UID in
+# IMPORTANT # When you have cloned the repository you have to change UID (501) to your UID
 # And if you dont know you id, do the " $ vagrant up " first then it will show up.
-# But here is the path etherway :
+#  here is the pathway :
-$  sudo nvim Ragnarok_Vagrant/.vagrant/machines/dbmiljo/virtualbox/creatoruid
+$  sudo vim Ragnarok_Vagrant/.vagrant/machines/dbmiljo/virtualbox/creatoruid
-$  sudo nvim Ragnarok_Vagrant/.vagrant/machines/nextmiljo/virtualbox/creatoruid
+$  sudo vim Ragnarok_Vagrant/.vagrant/machines/nextmiljo/virtualbox/creatoruid
 #
 ##########################################################################################
 ##########################################################################################